Skip to Content Skip to Search

 currency_converter = ConversionRatesFromTheInternet.new

-attribute :price_in_bitcoins, :money, currency_converter: currency_converter
+attribute :price_in_bitcoins, :price, currency_converter: currency_converter

 end